varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-4-dir/mdp.md

 For this problem, the MDP has the tuple components:
 * $\mathcal{S} = \left\{1,2,\dots,N\right\}$ while the action set is $\mathcal{A} = \left\{a_{1},a_{2}, a_{3}, a_{4}\right\}$; action $a_{1}$ moves the agent one state to the left, action $a_{2}$ moves the agent one state to the right, action $a_{3}$ moves the agent one stop up, and action $a_{4}$ moves the agent one step down.
-* The agent receives a postive reward for entering the red state $N$ (escapes).
+* The agent receives a positive reward for entering the red state $N$ (escapes).
 However, the agent is penalized for entering the green state $1$ (eaten by the tiger).
 Finally, the agent is not charged to move to adjacent locations if those locations are unobstructed.
 However, there is a small charge to move through mildly obstructed locations (light gray circles) and a larger charge to move through obstructed areas (dark gray circles).
 * Let the probability of correctly executing an action $a_{j}\in\mathcal{A}$ be $\alpha$.

 Let's use value iteration to estimate the _optimal policy_ $\pi^{\star}(s)$